-The tea tree water-based toner has anti-bacterial and anti-fungal properties to help prevent breakouts, while both rose hip and camellia seed oil are “dry” oils that absorb quickly into the skin without leaving a greasy residue.
+The tea tree water-based toner has anti-bacterial and anti-fungal properties to help prevent breakouts, while camellia seed oil is a “dry” oil that absorb quickly into the skin without leaving a greasy residue.

-I mix the tea tree hydrosol with the camellia seed oil and apply on my oily zones, then mix the tea tree hydrosol with the rose hip seed oil to apply on my dry zones.
+I mix the tea tree hydrosol with the camellia seed oil and apply all over my face.
 Mixing the oils with the hydrosol also helps the oils absorb more quickly, because oils absorb better into wet skin.

-I recommend trying only camellia seed oil at first if you have oily, acne-prone skin, as this is a super light oil that won’t clog pores.
-It naturally contains squalane, which closely resembles your skin’s natural oils and “tells” your skin to produce less sebum.
+Camellia seed oil naturally contains squalane, which closely resembles your skin’s natural oils and “tells” your skin to produce less sebum.
 Squalane is also great for treating fungal acne because it’s one of the few oils that doesn’t “feed” the fungus.
 I’ve also tried The Ordinary’s 100% Plant-Derived Squalane Oil, which is pretty much the same thing, and thought it was a great deal at the price.

-Hydrate: Derive Botanicals Papaya Leaf Complexion Perfecting Spray, mixed with Rose Hip Oil and Camellia Seed Oil
+Hydrate: Derive Botanicals Papaya Leaf Complexion Perfecting Spray, mixed with Camellia Seed Oil

 Papaya naturally contains an enzyme which acts as an exfoliant to gently remove dry skin and bacteria, and helps reduce hyperpigmentation and acne scars over time.
 With active breakouts, it’s better to use a chemical exfoliant such as fruit enzymes rather than a physical exfoliant such as salt, sugar, or other large physical particles that can actually tear your skin and cause more breakouts.

-I use this the same way I use the tea tree hydrosol and oils in the morning (mixing in my palm and patting on my face).
+I use this the same way I use the tea tree hydrosol and oil in the morning (mixing in my palm and patting on my face).

 You may notice that I skip moisturizer, and that’s because I find oils hydrating enough that moisturizer isn’t necessary for me (although I’m currently looking for a sunscreen that won’t break me out, because the sun has returned from its three-month hiatus here in Seattle!).